dixonary/draft-reMarkable/README.md

 * * *

 ## Setting up draft
+(nb.
+You fiddle with the internal system of your reMarkable at your own risk!
+Here be dragons.)

 ### 1. Deploy draft
 This should simply be a case of opening up qtcreator, loading up the project with the normal reMarkable target, and hitting "run".